-ABS

-The designation ABS (Absent) is used in the case of a student who is absent from a regularly scheduled midyear or final examination administered by the Office of the Registrar during the Midyear or Final Examination Period.
+ABS The designation ABS ( Absent ) is used in the case of a student who is absent from a regularly scheduled midyear or final examination administered by the Office of the Registrar during the Midyear or Final Examination Period.
 No other grade can be accepted.
-Exam substitutions not administered by the Registrar's Office, including take-home examinations and special final projects are not "regularly scheduled" examinations; therefore, ABS cannot be used in courses with take-home final exams.
+Exam substitutions not administered by the Registrar's Office, including take-home examinations and special final projects are not "regularly scheduled" examinations; therefore, ABS cannot be used in courses with take- home final exams.
 If, after an absence from a regularly scheduled midyear or final examination, a student is subsequently granted a makeup examination by the Deputy Registrar, the appropriate grade is then submitted after completion of the examination.
 A special grade sheet is provided for this purpose.

-EXC

-Graduate students may be excused from a final examination or other course assignments by their division, department, or committee Chairs on the basis of having passed departmental examinations or other requirements.
-At the written request of a Chair, the Deputy Registrar records the grade of EXC (Excused).
+EXC Graduate students may be excused from a final examination or other course as- signments by their division, department, or committee Chairs on the basis of hav- ing passed departmental examinations or other requirements.
+At the written request of a Chair, the Deputy Registrar records the grade of EXC ( Excused ).
 If students elect to take the final examination and complete the course, they receive a letter grade.

-INC

-For graduate students only the instructor has the prerogative of approving an extension of time for completion of course work beyond the end of the term.
-The appropriate grade in this situation is INC (Incomplete), not EXT (Extension).
+INC For graduate students only the instructor has the prerogative of approving an extension of time for completion of course work beyond the end of the term.
+The appropriate grade in this situation is INC ( Incomplete ), not EXT ( Extension ).
 In order to have the grade of INC changed to a letter or appropriate non-letter grade, the graduate student must complete the work of the course before the end of the next regular term.
 An INC which has not been completed by that time will become a permanent grade, unless the student successfully petitions for an extension of time.
 This petition requires the approval of the Director of Graduate Studies and of the Dean of the Graduate School.

-When a student has made up an INC within the allowable time period, the instructor should immediately inform the Registrar of the grade in writing.
-If the instructor reports the grade after the deadline for completing the work has passed, the instructor must include the date on which the student submitted the work to the instructor.
-Failure to affirm to the Registrar that the student completed the work on time will render the grade unacceptable.
+When a student has made up an INC within the allowable time period, the instructor reports the grade after the deadline for completing the work has passed, the instructor must include the date on which the student submitted the work to the instructor.
+Failure to affirm to the Registrar that the student completed the work to the instructor.
+Failure to affirm to the Registrar that the student completed the work to the instructor.
+SAT/UNS on time will render the grade unacceptable.

-SAT/UNS

 For graduate students, Satisfactory indicates that the course was passed with distinction (B- or above).
-Graduate courses of Reading and Research (300-level courses) must be graded Satisfactory or Unsatisfactory.
-No other courses may be graded on a SAT/UNS basis with the exception of designated foreign language courses.
+Graduate courses of Reading and Research (300-level courses) must be graded Satisfactory or Unsatisfactory .
+No other courses may be graded on a SAT/ UNS basis with the exception of designated foreign language courses.
 Graduate students must petition to obtain permission from the instructor to take a language course on a SAT/UNS basis.
-Graduate students admitted to a course on a SAT/UNS basis are so identified on the grade sheet.
+Graduate students admitted to a course on a SAT/ UNS basis are so identified on the grade sheet.